Council provides two services to assist you with your pre development application (pre-DA) requirements Find out more.

 What type of development would be suitable?

-A link to LEP maps relating to each suburb can be found:
+Alternatively a link to LEP maps relating to each suburb can be found:

 The maps referred to in Newcastle LEP 2012 are listed below.
 The map name consists of: